Formatting Messages

 instead of U

-An easy way to check users are mentioned correctly is to send yourself a BCC message.
+An easy way to check users are mentioned correctly is to send yourself a message.